Gwen Stefani Reportedly Adopting A Baby Girl Behind Blake Shelton’s Back

 — Gwen Stefani (@gwenstefani) March 17, 2017

 Shelton returned the favor by changing his profile pic to a shot of Stefani performing on stage.
-The social media back in forth isn’t a first for the couple.
+The social media back and forth isn’t a first for the couple.
 Last spring, Stefani shared a photo of Shelton when he was just a kid while he posted one of Stefani as a teen.

 The two have not commented on the adoption rumors or whether or not they will be tying the knot later this year.
 The Voice airs Monday and Tuesday nights on NBC.